The Complex of Hypersurfaces in a Homology Class: Tube-equivalence of Seifert surfaces

 Using the fact that $M$~is a rational homology $3$-sphere, standard arguments show that $\h_2(E_K, \bd E_K) \iso \ZZ$ (we emphasize that $\ZZ$-coefficients are to be understood).
 By definition of a Seifert surface, the composition

 of the connecting homomorphism and the map induced by the projection $\bd E_K \to K$ takes the class represented by each Seifert surface to the standard generator of~$\h_1 (K)$.
 Hence this composition is an isomorphism and all Seifert surfaces for~$K$ are homologous.
-It follows that $[\bd S] = [\bd T]$ in~$\h_1(\bd E_K)$, and since homologous curves on a torus are necessarily isotopic, we can, after an isotopy near~$\bd E_K$, assume that $S$~and~$T$ have disjoint boundaries.
+It follows that $[\bd S] = [\bd T]$ in~$\h_1(\bd E_K)$, and since homologous curves on a torus are necessarily isotopic, we can, after an isotopy near~$\bd E_K$, assume that $\bd S \cap \bd T = \emptyset$.

 We now apply the oriented surgery construction to obtain a sequence of homologous surfaces $S=S_0,\ldots, S_n = T$ in~$E_K$, with $S_i$~disjoint from~$S_{i+1}$ for each $0\le i <n$.
-It is clear from the construction of the~$S_i$ as pieces of oriented surgeries that the boundary of each~$S_i$ is a union of oriented curves that are isotopic (in~$\bd E_K$) to the longitude~$\bd S$.
-But since all~$S_i$ are homologous, the boundaries~$\bd S_i$ are also all homologous to~$\bd S$ in~$\h_1(\bd E_K)$, and hence each consists of a single isotopic copy of~$\bd S$.
-Removing all closed components from all~$S_i$ makes them connected, and hence Seifert surfaces for~$K$.
+It is clear from the construction of the~$S_i$ as pieces of oriented surgeries, and from the fact that $\bd S \cap \bd T = \emptyset$, that each $\bd S_i$ consists of a single isotopic copy of~$\bd S$.
+Removing all closed components from each~$S_i$ makes it connected, and hence a Seifert surface for~$K$.

 To finish the proof, we give an argument for the case $S\cap T = \emptyset$.
 Since $S$ is connected and non-trivial in homology, we see that $E_K\cutalong S$ is connected, and since $T$ is connected and homologous to~$S$, we obtain that $E_K\cutalong (S\cup T)$~has precisely two connected components.
 We can think of one such component~$W$ as an oriented ``cobordism with corners'' between $S$~and~$T$ (the precise notion is that of a sutured manifold), and produce a Morse function on~$W$ without extrema, to obtain a handle decomposition with only $1$- and $2$-handles.
 For a more detailed description of such a construction, see for example the paper by Juhász~\cite[Proof of Theorem~2.13]{Ju06}.
 These handles correspond to addition and removal of tubes, providing a tube equivalence between $S$~and~$T$. \end{proof}